 > Ramsey clearly isn’t responsible for the problems of indebtedness he attempts to solve, but his solutions participate in that same economic spreadsheet-brain that has made a general mess of things in the first place.
 A fixation on money, on budgeting, on finances ultimately leads to a corporatized society, a dull land with endless strip malls, HR departments, team-building, idiotic jargon, and fake work.

-Um, much of the HR nonsense, as well as the team-building, and idiotic jargon are not a result of "spreadsjeet-brain" per se.
+Um, much of the HR nonsense, as well as the team-building, and idiotic jargon are not a result of "spreadsheet-brain" per se.
 Rather they're the result of a previous generation's attempt to "solve" this problem.

 Forwarded to business owners and family for further conversation